Deena Shakir: Career

 Shakir had a career as a journalist, where she worked at Al-Arabiya.
-She has also served briefly in a fellowship and entry level position at the Aspen Institute and USAID.
-From 2012 to 2017, she served in middle management roles at Google.org (the division of Google responsible for charitable work).
+She has also served briefly in a fellowship and entry-level position at the Aspen Institute and USAID.
+From 2012 to 2017, she served as a manager at Google.org (the division of Google responsible for charitable work).
 From 2017 to 2019, she was a Partner by GV.
 She is a contributing columnist at Forbes magazine.

 Since 2014, she has been an angel investor for numerous start ups.
 As of 2019, she is serving as a partner at Lux Capital.
-She was named a 'Top Woman in Venture Capital' by Wall Street Journal and as one of the 'Top Leaders in Healthcare' by Business Insider.
+She was named one of the 'Nine Women Shaping Venture Capital’s Today' by Wall Street Journal and as one of the '30 Leaders Under 40 in Healthcare' by Business Insider.
 She spoke at the Fortune magazine Most Powerful Women Summit.

 Board Positions

 Deena Shakir serves on the board of Maven Clinic, SteadyMD, Alife Health, Shiru, Allstripes, adyn, and H1.